AlishaAng/AlishaAng.github.io/_projects/BD.md

 ## My Contributions
-- Designed and implemented an open-source Python package for quantifying burstiness in temporal event sequences
+• Designed and implemented an open-source Python package for analysing temporal event sequences
-- Implemented a reusable, well-tested Python package
+• Published on PyPI and archived on Zenodo for reproducibility
-- Authored full technical documentation using Sphinx
+• Full Sphinx documentation
-- Published to PyPI and archived on Zenodo for citation
+• Designed the tool for research and applied use, with relevance to user behaviour analysis, anomaly detection, and healthcare event data.

 ### Links: